-Smaller dealers live and die by "word of mouth," and will normally try to settle any disputes amicably.
-Larger chain stores will generally try to "dodge the bullet" on class-action lawsuits, but settling an individual dispute could take a while for you to reach a satisfactory outcome.
+Local stores live and die by word of mouth, and will normally try to settle disputes amicably.
+Larger chain stores will generally try to dodge the bullet, though it might take a while for you to reach a satisfactory outcome.

-Online merchants need to keep the majority of customers happy, but the minority can fall through the cracks.
-Tom’s Hardware Stores has a rating star system linked to viewable buyer comments, and Google Product Search offers similar information.
+Online merchants need to keep the majority of customers happy, but a minority can fall through the cracks.
+Many price comparison engines—such as Google Shopping and Amazon—have rating systems linked to viewable buyer comments.

 Online merchants offer the lowest price, but shipping policies favor large purchases.
-If you can get the majority of items from one site, your savings could be significant.
+If you can get most items from one site, your savings could be significant.
 Inexpensive orders are often best-sourced locally due to shipping fees.